envisioning/vocab/vocab/Self-awareness.md

 ---
 category: BIO, CORE
+generality:
+- 0.7
+- 0.675
+- 0.65
+- 0.625
+- 0.6
+- 0.575
+- 0.55
 slug: self-awareness
 summary: Nn entity's ability to recognize itself as an individual, distinct from its environment and other entities, often involving introspection and a sense of identity.
 title: Self-Awareness
 ---